ucsb-cs8-m17/ucsb-cs8-m17.github.io/_exam/e01/cs56_f16_e01_practice_c.md

 ---

 Note: This is not a "complete" 100 point practice exam.
 It has one or more sample problems for us to practice with in lecture.
+You can check your answers with the code in [this repo](https://github.com/UCSB-CS56-F16/lectureNotes_10.17)

 [For a full 100 point practice exam, click here.](/exam/e01/cs56_m16_e01_practice/){:data-ajax="false"}.